Adpushup Review: Can You Control Your Ads & Increase Revenue?

 Is AdPushup The Best Ad Management Service For Me?
 AdPushup Alternatives

-Below, we’ll take a look at some situations you might find yourself in.
-I’ll discuss if AdPushup would be a good solution for you and some possible AdPushup Alternatives.
+Below, we'll take a look at some situations you might find yourself in.
+I'll discuss if AdPushup revenue optimization platform would be a good solution for you and some possible AdPushup Alternatives.

 Baby Website: $0 – $1,000 Per Month From Ads

-If you’re making less than $1,000 per month from ads, I’m gonna toss you in this category here.
-It’s no worries; we all started that way once.
+If you're making less than $1,000 per month from ad revenue, I'm gonna toss you in this category here.
+It's no worries; we all started that way once.

-AdPushup’s starting requirement is that you make at least $1,000 per month from ads on your website.
-This is a little bit strange, since other ad networks base their minimum requirements off of pageviews per month.
+AdPushup's starting requirement is that you make at least $1,000 per month from ad revenue on your website.
+This is a little bit strange since other ad networks base their minimum requirements off of page views per month.

 But we play the hand we're dealt.

-If you are getting more than 10K views per month, I would consider applying to AdPushup whether or not you’re already running ads.
-If you’re already making over $1,000 per month and aren’t using an ad management software, I’d say give AdPushup a go.
+If you are getting more than 10K views per month, I would consider applying to AdPushup ad revenue optimization platform whether or not you're already running ads.
+If you're already making over $1,000 per month from ad revenue and aren't using an ad management software, I'd say give AdPushup a go.

 Youngster Website: $1,000 – $2,500 Per Month From Ads

-A younger website is getting close to the job-replacing-income, but isn’t quite there yet.
+A younger website is getting close to the job-replacing-income from ad revenue, but isn't quite there yet.
 No problem.
-We’ll get there together.
+We'll get there together.

 If you're earning this range of 4 figures and aren't using some kind of ad management network, I think you have a very nice surprise waiting for you.

-I would give AdPushup a try if you start running any kind of direct ads.
-The management system allows you to track your direct ads and the visual editor helps you put the ads where you like.
+I would give AdPushup ad revenue optimization platform a try if you start running any kind of direct ads.
+The management system allows you to track your direct ads, and the visual editor helps you put the ads where you like.

 Full Grown Website: $2,500 – $10,000 Per Month From Ads

-A site in this range of income could replace your job and provide an early retirement.
+A site in this range of income from ad revenue could replace your job and provide an early retirement.
 Not too bad.

 As with almost everything in internet marketing, I recommend that you run some tests.
 I would be surprised if you aren't already on an ad network at this level.
 If you aren't, then I think AdPushup is as good a place to start as any.